Wedding of Mary, Queen of Scots, and Henry Stuart, Lord Darnley: Background

 Mary sent William Maitland of Lethington to Elizabeth I with news of her marriage plan, and Nicholas Throckmorton was sent to Edinburgh to convey her "miscontentment".
 Elizabeth I suggested Mary should marry the English courtier Robert Dudley, 1st Earl of Leicester.
 As it became clear that Mary intended to marry Darnley, Elizabeth regretted allowing him and his father to travel to Scotland, and on 18 June 1565 she requested their return.

-Elizabeth sent Lady Margaret Douglas to the Tower of London.
+On 14 June 1565, Mary and her advisors at Perth composed a protest at Elizabeth's complaint at her marriage plans and her treatment of Lady Margaret Douglas to be delivered by her diplomat and master of requests John Hay, Commendator of Balmerino.
+Elizabeth sent Lady Margaret Douglas from house arrest at Whitehall to the Tower of London.
 During her time in the Tower, a servant carved an inscription or graffiti in her lodging that Margaret Douglas was "commytted prysner to thys lodgyng for the marrege of her sonne".

 George Buchanan, and a later writer, David Calderwood, described discussions amongst the nobility in Scotland at Stirling about Mary choosing a second husband.
 Some argued that an ordinary woman may choose a husband, but Mary ought not to choose a King for the whole people of Scotland.
 Calderwood and Buchanan wrote that witches in England and Scotland had made a prophecy that a marriage before the end of July would reap a great benefit.